awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 Failure injection is a means of testing resiliency by which a specific failure type is simulated on a service and its response is assessed.

-There is a choice of environments to execute these failure injections.
-From a Linux command line bash scripts are provided you can execute.
-If you prefer Python, Java, Powershell, or C# instructions for these will also be provided.
+You have a choice of environments from which to execute the failure injections for this lab.
+Bash scripts are a good choice and can be used from a Linux command line.
+If you prefer Python, Java, Powershell, or C# instructions for these are also provided.

+### 2.1 Setup AWS credentials and configuration

+Your execution environment needs to be configured to enable access to the AWS account you are using for the workshop.
+This includes

+* Credentials - You identified these credentials [back in step 1](#awslogin)
+  * AWS access key
+  * AWS secret access key
+  * AWS session token (used in some cases)

+* Configuration
+  * Region: Ohio (us-east-2)
+  * Default output: JSON

+If you already know how to configure these, please do so now.
+If you need help then [follow these instructions](Documentation/AWS_Credentials.md)

-### 2.1 Set up the bash environment <a name="notbash"></a>
+### 2.2 Set up the bash environment <a name="bash"></a>

 Using bash is an effective way to execute the failure injection tests for this workshop.
 The bash scripts make use of the AWS CLI.
 If you will be using bash, then follow the directions in this section.
 If you cannot use bash, then [skip to the next section](#notbash).